minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

    .. warning::

-      The :mc-cmd:`mc admin replicate remove --force` command only operates on the online or healthy nodes in the site replication configuration.
+      The :mc-cmd:`mc admin replicate rm --force` command only operates on the online or healthy nodes in the site replication configuration.
       The removed offline MinIO deployment retains its original replication configuration, such that if the deployment resumes normal operations it would continue replication operations to its configured peer sites.

       If you plan to re-use the hardware for the site replication configuration, you **must** completely wipe the drives for the deployment before re-initializing MinIO and adding the site back to the replication configuration.